- Trauma Therapy in Hamilton & Burlington -

 One key concept in "The Body Keeps the Score" is that traumatic experiences are not only stored in the mind but also in the body.
 Van der Kolk argues that trauma can lead to a disconnection between mind and body, as individuals may dissociate or numb themselves to avoid the overwhelming sensations associated with the trauma.
 This disconnect can manifest in physical symptoms such as chronic pain, digestive issues, and autoimmune disorders, as well as psychological symptoms like anxiety, depression, and PTSD.

 Van der Kolk also emphasizes the importance of understanding trauma within the context of a person's life story and social environment.
 He discusses how factors such as childhood attachment patterns, cultural background, and social support can influence how a person responds to and recovers from trauma.
 Additionally, he explores various therapeutic approaches, such as EMDR, yoga, and neurofeedback, that aim to help individuals reconnect with their bodies and process the stored memories and sensations associated with trauma.
+Van der Kolk tells us that "recovering from trauma involves restoring our executive functioning, self-confidence and the capacity for playfulness and creativity.

 Making Space Psychotherapy is committed to providing opportunities to work in-person or virtually to process trauma, and to create a safer-feeling and more enjoyable life.